Canonical Ramsey numbers for partite hypergraphs: Preparations

 \subsection{Extremal problem for partite hypergraphs}

-The proof of Theorem~\ref{thm:main} relies on the extension of the K\"ovari--S\'os--Tur\'an theorem~\cite{KST54} to hypergraphs due to Erd\H os~\cite{E64}.
+The proof of Theorem~\ref{thm:main} relies on the extension of the K\H{o}v\'{a}ri--S\'os--Tur\'an theorem~\cite{KST54} to hypergraphs due to Erd\H os~\cite{E64}.
 For completeness we include the proof of the following variant of that result for partite hypergraphs with vertex classes of different sizes.
-For the inductive proof it is helpful to consider $1$-uniform hypergraphs. \begin{prop} For $k\geq 1$ let $H=(V_1\dcup \dots\dcup V_k,E)$ be a $k$-partite $k$-uniform hypergraph of density $d=\frac{|E|}{|V_1|\cdots|V_k|}$.
+For the inductive proof it is helpful to consider $1$-uniform hypergraphs. \begin{prop} For $k\geq 1$ let $H=(V_1\dcup \dots\dcup V_k,E)$ be a~$k$-partite~$k$-uniform hypergraph of density $d=\frac{|E|}{|V_1|\cdots|V_k|}$.
 If for some positive integers $t_1,\dots,t_k$ we have